 |RTX 2080||GTX 1080|

 |Boost speed||1710 (1800 Founders)||1733|

 |Memory bandwidth||448 GB/sec||320 GB/sec|

 |Rec. system power||650W||500W|

-Assess the RTX 2080 by the same metrics we might use for the GTX 1080 and it doesn’t sound like that impressive an upgrade.
+Assess the RTX 2080 by the same metrics we might use for the GTX 1080 and it doesn’t appear to be that impressive an upgrade.
 You get 15% more CUDA cores and 40% faster memory speed.

 CUDA cores have been around since 2006.
 The RTX range brings new Tensor, RT Core and Turing SM components into mainstream cards, and these are what will really boost this generation’s functional power.

 Nvidia RTX 2080 vs GTX 1080 – Features